NAME: Robert Sahkaronia Scott

 – He played in the nets without a mask or facial protection for much of his career.

-– He was a winner of the Longboat-Thorpe Trophy at the NA Indian Lacrosse Championships in Squamish B.C.
+– He was a winner of the Longboat-Thorpe Trophy at the North American Indian Lacrosse Championships in Squamish B.C.

 – Named leading goalie in the Quebec Lacrosse League, the same year he helped his ream, The Caughnawaga Indians win the League Championship.